ikmb-denbi/genome-annotation/docs/output.md

-# Genome Annotation - Output
+# Output and how to interpret the results

 ## Output overview
 The pipeline is built using [Nextflow](https://www.nextflow.io/) and processes data using the following steps: